Willis Towers Watson Public Limited Company (WTW): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2016 Towers Watson merges with Willis Group to become Willis Towers Watson.
-The merger creates a global advisory, broking, and solutions company, expanding its service offerings and global reach.
+2016 Willis Group merges with Towers Watson to form Willis Towers Watson.
+The definitive merger that created the modern, integrated global advisory, broking, and solutions company.

-For more insights into the company's financial stability, you can explore: Breaking Down Willis Towers Watson Public Limited Company (WTW) Financial Health: Key Insights for Investors
+For a deeper dive into how these strategic moves are impacting the balance sheet, you should read Breaking Down Willis Towers Watson Public Limited Company (WTW) Financial Health: Key Insights for Investors.

 Willis Towers Watson Public Limited Company (WTW) Ownership Structure